 Before starting a cross-border eCommerce business entering China, sellers have many unknown areas that they need to explore and understand.
 The term cross-border e-commerce may be self-explanatory and numbers tell us China has a lot of opportunities.
 But it has become increasingly sophisticated in the past decades.
-It’s far more than just being about advertising, distribution, customer service.
+It’s far more than just being about advertising, distribution, and customer service.

 - Cross-border eCommerce and General Trade: Legal Entity and Tax